duck00036/Cartoonize-people-in-image/README.md

 The output photos will be saved in your ouput folder.

+Note: The functions in docker can only cartoonize photos, not videos

 ## with jupyter notebook
 If you want to understand the implementation process or want to make adjustments to the code, [this](trans_onnx.ipynb) notebook may help you.